 Collaborations with customers and supplier relationships

-Understanding customer relationships is important to your business.
-Don’t forget to develop relationships with suppliers as well.
-Collaborative relationships establish programs with channel partners and customers, which are priorities for supply chains that want to manage demand.
+Understanding customer relationships is vital to your business.
+However, don’t forget to develop relationships with suppliers.
+Collaborative relationships establish programs with channel partners and customers, prioritizing supply chains that want to manage demand.

 By collecting and analyzing data and developing key collaborations, your business can improve insights, optimize the customer experience, and have better relationships with suppliers and vendors.

-Many Vanguard clients expose their supply plans in real-time online with their vendors for confirmation, or at least improve visibility.
-This improves collaboration and communication, which reduces potential issues with suppliers.
+Many Vanguard clients expose their supply plans in real-time with their vendors for confirmation or, at least, to improve visibility.
+This collaboration and communication reduces potential issues with suppliers.

 Continuous improvements in the customer experience

-More businesses are exploring customer behaviors to better meet demand.
-Businesses need software to identify products that are seasonal or correlated to other leading factors.
-For example, generators have a sales spike when a hurricane is in the forecast, so typically in the fall.
+More businesses are exploring customer-driven supply chain strategies that require software to identify seasonal products or merchandise correlated to other leading factors.
+For example, generators have a sales spike when a hurricane is in the forecast, typically in the summer.

 To help gather insight into customer behaviors for future demand, use demand forecasting and demand planning software to improve forecasting accuracy.
-Use inventory optimization software to target appropriate inventory levels.
-This allows supply chains to know how much inventory to carry at which locations.
+Inventory optimization software targets appropriate inventory levels to allow supply chains to know how much inventory to carry at which locations

-Supply chains that apply best practices achieve excellence in supply chain management.
-They improve operations and leverage technologies to meet the demand for effective and accurate decision-making. is a best-of-breed supply chain planning platform that enables these best practices.
+Supply chains that leverage a modern solution with a single source of truth achieve excellence in supply chain management.
+As a result, they improve operations and execute effective and accurate decision-making.
+Vanguard Predictive Planning™ is a best-of-breed supply chain planning platform that enables these best practices.